chrjl/itineraries--serverless-googlesheets/README.md

 - [ ] Add an activity to itinerary
 - [ ] Update an itinerary

+The Lambda functions require Google Cloud service account credentials, and are authored to search for them.
+The Lambda code is authored to search first in environment variables (`SERVICE_ACCOUNT_INFO`) then, if the environment variable is not found, in SSM Parameter Store.

+Resolving secret string parameters from Parameter Store into environment variables is not supported for Lambda (in CloudFormation), so the `Boto3` SSM client is used in the Lambda code to retrieve the parameter.
+The `SSMParameterReadPolicy` needs to be added to Lambda functions to permit access to the parameter.

 ## Development and deployment

 Prior to deployment (or development):

-- Create and store credentials for Google Cloud service account
+- Create and store credentials for Google Cloud service account in either Lambda function environment variable `SERVICE_ACCOUNT_INFO` or SSM Parameter Store secure string defined in the template.

   - Manually update Parameter Store parameter with Google Cloud service account details

     Secure string parameters are not supported in CloudFormation, so a placeholder string is used in the SAM template.
 This needs to be updated to allow Lambda functions access to the Google Workspace APIs.
+The JSON should be unescaped.

+    ```console
+    $ aws ssm put-parameter --name ServiceAccountParameterName --type SecureString --value $SERVICE_ACCOUNT_JSON_STRING --overwrite
+    ```

+    If service account info is stored in a SAM-formatted environment variable JSON (stored in `env/service-account.json`):

+    ```console
+    $ aws ssm put-parameter --name ServiceAccountParameterName --type SecureString --value "$(cat env/service-account.json | jq -c '.Parameters.SERVICE_ACCOUNT_INFO | fromjson')" --overwrite
+    ```

+    To directly use service account JSON:

+    ```console
+    $ aws ssm put-parameter --name ServiceAccountParameterName --type SecureString --value "$(cat /path/to/service-account.json)" --overwrite
+    ```

   - For local development/invoke, store the credentials in a properly formatted environment variable JSON (see [#local-development](#local-development)).